Building explosion kills bank employee and injures 7 others in Youngstown, Ohio

 The blast happened around 2:45 p.m.
 Tuesday, collapsing part of the ground floor of Realty Tower into its basement and sending the façade across a street where both sides had been blocked off by orange construction fencing.
 The 13-story building has a Chase Bank branch at street level and apartments in upper floors.

+Speaking at a news conference Wednesday, city officials said the state fire marshal's office was leading the investigation into the cause, and it wasn't known when a determination may be made.

-The bank employee was a 27-year-old man who had been seen inside the building right before the blast, the Youngstown Police Department announced early Wednesday.
+The bank employee, 27-year-old Akil Drake, had been seen inside the building right before the blast, the Youngstown Police Department said Wednesday.
 Youngstown Fire Chief Barry Finley said in a news conference Tuesday that firefighters rescued several people and cleared the building to ensure no one else was hurt.

+Finley said Wednesday that two people — Drake and a woman whose name has not been released — were initially unaccounted for after the blast, so firefighters and other emergency responders remained on scene for several hours to locate them.
+Finley said the woman was found in a hospital where, for unknown reasons, she had been registered under another name.

+“We were not going to leave there until we found him.
+His family deserved closure,” Finley said.

-JPMorgan Chase mourned the loss of a colleague and said it would work with local officials.
+JPMorgan Chase mourned his loss and said it would work with local officials.
 “Our hearts go out to their family as well as our injured employees, their families and others affected by this tragedy," a company statement read.

 Police and the Mahoning County Emergency Management Agency said there was a natural gas explosion, but the fire chief later said it was too early to say.